bbcf/bbcflib/doc/tutorial_rnaseq.rst

 .. warning::

     Differential expression analysis will not be very reliable if there are no replicates (i.e. only one run per group): in this case all groups will be pooled and the variation between them considered as background biological variability.
-Prefer considering fold changes over p-values if you have no of few replicates.
+Prefer considering fold changes over p-values if you have no or few replicates.

 Interactive MA-plot